 to things that need some explanation

 .
-At the midpoint of quality, everything in the commentary is interesting, but was already discussed in other special features on the DVD (which took less time to watch), - making listening to it feel sort of pointless.
+At the midpoint of quality, everything in the commentary is interesting, but was already discussed in other (shorter), special features on the DVD — making listening to it feel sort of pointless.
 At their worst, it can quickly devolve into an awkward self-congratulatory session.

 Still, it's always nice to know the commentary is there.
 And if it's not there or if it's poorly done, there's no reason why fans and/or haters can't decide to go into the commentary business for themselves